bcgov/moh-pidp/infra/patroni-gold-golddr/helm/patroni-gold-golddr/FailBack.md

 # To failback from GoldDR to Gold after an incident.
 - Turn off Gold's PSQL to zero pods
-- Update the patroni-config configmap in gold to add `"standby_cluster":{"host": "patroni-master-golddr", "port": $tsc_port}}` and remove the annotations and history.
+- Update the patroni-config configmap on gold to add `"standby_cluster":{"host": "patroni-master-golddr", "port": $tsc_port}}` and remove the annotations and history.
 Remove the annotations in patroni-leader configmap as well.
 You can find a sample of this in (here)[./README.md].
 It will likely need to be altered to use the correct TS as the tsc_ports are different.
 - turn on Gold's PSQL to 1 pod
 - terminal into the PSQL and validate the config with ```patronictl list```.
 It should be `Standby Leader`.